-Northstead Community Primary School Complaint Form
+Complaint Form

-Please complete and return to Mr J Lidgley, the headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to The Headteacher, who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.

-the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

-Date:

 Official use

 Date acknowledgement sent:

 By who:

-by wiio.

-Complaint referred to:

 Complaint referred to:

 Date: